AlucinoX/AlucinoX/README.md

 ###

 <h5 align="left">🔐 Cybersecurity Beginner | 🌱 Seeking Knowledge and Growth<br><br>I'm beginning my journey in cybersecurity, aiming to learn how to protect systems and information against digital threats.
-I'm interested in exploring essential practices and tools to ensure security in the digital world.<br><br>🛠️ Currently Learning:<br><br>- Cybersecurity fundamentals and vulnerability management<br>- Python programming focused on security automation<br>- Interfaces with HTML5 and CSS<br>- Introduction to firewalls, cryptography, and pentesting<br><br>🎯 Goal:<br><br>To deepen my knowledge and contribute to projects that promote a safer digital environment</h5>
+I'm interested in exploring essential practices and tools to ensure security in the digital world.<br><br>🛠️ Currently Learning:<br><br>- Cybersecurity fundamentals and vulnerability management<br>- Python programming focused on security automation<br>- Interfaces with kivy<br>- Introduction to firewalls, cryptography, and pentesting<br><br>🎯 Goal:<br><br>To deepen my knowledge and contribute to projects that promote a safer digital environment</h5>

 ###